The "Soje" Story

 Photo by Meisha Walters © 2022

 To submit work for publishing consideration, please use the Contact form at the bottom of page.
 Do not send work on first contact.
 Please inquire first.
-The process is: Inquiry, Review, Editing, and Publishing.
-To request quotes for other purposes, use the contact form at the bottom of page.
+The process is: Inquiry, Review, Editing, and Publishing..
 Inquire first.
-Poetry, short fiction, and creative non-fiction are sought for this website.
-We offer a publishing agreement and payment for original and creative work, but the work must go through the process described above.
-The perspective here should be direct Native People insight.
-The work is shared online at no cost to website readers.
+Poetry, short fiction, and creative non-fiction are the main genres sought for publishing on this website and these works are shared online at no cost to website readers.

 Please scroll down.